 The fact pattern you describe is unfair, but perfectly legal.
 As an at will employee the terms and conditions of your, as well as your colleagues', employment can be modified unilaterally by the employer.
 The only restriction on this, is when employees are union members, or when employers modification adversely affects employee(s) for prohibited reasons such as race, gender, national origin discrimination, etc.

-You should contact an employment attorney to discuss your options, sooner rather then later.
+You should contact a local employment attorney about this to discuss further.See question

 Best of luck,